evkx/evkx.github.io/content/models/tesla/model_x/Model_X/_index.md

 ---
-title: Tesla Model X Plaid
+title: Tesla Model X
-linktitle: Model X Plaid
+linktitle: Model X
-description: Tesla Model X Plaid is an all-electric SUV with a WLTP range of up to 543 km (337 miles).
+description: Tesla Model X is an all-electric SUV with a WLTP range of up to 543 km (337 miles).
 EVKX.net have all the details.
 weight: 10
 hidden: true
 ---